ABOUT

 While activism itself can be healing, supporting each other is at our core.
 Our FSS support services include monthly support communities, peer-mentoring, logistical assistance, and a detailed resource guide.

 The policy and advocacy committee leads FSS’ efforts to identify and fight for streets safety projects and legislation to prevent future crashes.
-The committee is currently focused on Local Control over New York City Street Speeds (Sammy’s Law), Speed Limiters for Repeat Reckless Drivers (Intelligent Speed Assistance), and Universal Truck Side Guards as well as the rest of the SAFE Streets Act Agenda.
+The committee is currently focused on Local Control over New York City Street Speeds (Sammy’s Law), Stop Super Speeders (Speed Limiters for Repeat Reckless Drivers (Intelligent Speed Assistance)), and Universal Truck Side Guards as well as the rest of the SAFE Streets Act Agenda.

 Chairs: Fabiola Mendietta Cuapio & Monique Williams